michael-qoc/reactnode/README.md

-React as frontend and Node as Middle Layer
+React as frontend and Node as Middle Layer test